schererja/smidr/README.md

 Smidr provides a **secure and extensible platform** for automating build and monitoring workflows across heterogeneous systems.
 It consists of:

 - **Agents**: Installed on Windows, Linux, or macOS machines to execute jobs.
+Written in Go for portability.
-- **Control Plane**: Central orchestrator enforcing policies, managing multi-tenant operations, and coordinating jobs.
+- **Control Plane**: Serverless orchestrator (TypeScript/Lambda) enforcing policies, managing multi-tenant operations, and coordinating jobs via REST APIs.
-- **Job Controller**: Assigns jobs to agents and tracks lifecycle states.
+- **Job Controller**: Serverless Lambda functions assign jobs to agents via SQS and track lifecycle states.
-- **Artifact Store**: Immutable storage with full lineage tracking.
+- **Artifact Store**: Immutable storage with full lineage tracking (S3/DynamoDB).
-- **Plugins**: Extend the platform for builds, monitoring, and custom workflows.
+- **Plugins**: Extend agents for builds, monitoring, and custom workflows.
 - **Frontend**: TypeScript/React dashboards for monitoring and management.

 The platform is designed for **reproducibility, security, and scalability**.